Ménière's (say "men-YEERS") disease is an

 A feeling of pressure or fullness in your ear.

-during the first few years of the disease and then come less often after
+repeated attacks over a period of years.
+Attacks usually happen more often during the first few years of the disease and then come less often after

 How is Ménière's disease diagnosed?

 the disease, your doctor will do a physical exam that includes checking your ears, eyes, and nervous system.
 The doctor will also ask questions about

 your past health and your symptoms, such as:

 How you feel when you have a vertigo attack.